hadefuwa/plc-rpi-LLM-live/README.md

 - **"Connection failed"**: Check PLC IP address and network connectivity
 - **"IO reading error"**: Verify PLC address format and data type
 - **"Configuration not saved"**: Check file permissions for `plc_config.json`
+- **"AI not responding"**: Make sure Ollama is running and the model is loaded

 ### Testing Without PLC

 You can test the configuration system without a real PLC:

-1. Run `python test_plc_setup.py`
+1. Start the application: `python flask_app.py`
+2. Access the web interface at `http://localhost:5001`
+3. Go to PLC Configuration and set up your settings
-2. The connection test will fail (expected)
+4. The connection test will fail (expected without a real PLC)
-3. You can still configure settings and test the web interface
+5. You can still configure settings and test the web interface
-4. Connect a real PLC later to test live communication
+6. Connect a real PLC later to test live communication

 ## AI Integration